Fortification: Africa

+forts and walled cities were constructed on a large scale from the Senegal River to settlements of the Niger River.
+The types of fortification ranged from the Tata to the Ribat.
+Stone castles and fortified villages were evident in Ethiopia since the 13th century.
+In Southern Africa, urban centres were walled since the 13th century with notable examples at Mapungubwe and Great Zimbabwe.

 A military tactic of the Ashanti was to create powerful log stockades at key points.
 This was employed in later wars against the British to block British advances.
 Some of these fortifications were over a hundred yards long, with heavy parallel tree trunks.
 They were impervious to destruction by artillery fire.
 Behind these stockades, numerous Ashanti soldiers were mobilized to check enemy movement.
 While formidable in construction, many of these strongpoints failed because Ashanti guns, gunpowder and bullets were poor, and provided little sustained killing power in defense.
 Time and time again British troops overcame or bypassed the stockades by mounting old-fashioned bayonet charges, after laying down some covering fire.

-Defensive works were of importance in the tropical African Kingdoms.
-In the Kingdom of Kongo field fortifications were characterized by trenches and low earthen embankments.
-Such strongpoints ironically, sometimes held up much better against European cannon than taller, more imposing structures.

 Medieval Europe

 Roman forts and hill forts were the main antecedents of castles in Europe, which emerged in the 9th century in the Carolingian Empire.
 The Early Middle Ages saw the creation of some towns built around castles.
 These cities were only rarely protected by simple stone walls and more usually by a combination of both walls and ditches.
 From the 12th century, hundreds of settlements of all sizes were founded all across Europe, which very often obtained the right of fortification soon afterward.

-The founding of urban centres was an important means of territorial expansion and many cities, especially in eastern Europe, were founded precisely for this purpose during the period of Eastern Colonisation.
-These cities are easy to recognise due to their regular layout and large market spaces.
+The founding of urban centers was an important means of territorial expansion and many cities, especially in eastern Europe, were founded precisely for this purpose during the period of Ostsiedlung.
+These cities are easy to recognize due to their regular layout and large market spaces.
 The fortifications of these settlements were continuously improved to reflect the current level of military development.

-During the Renaissance era, the Venetian Republic raised great walls around cities, and the finest examples, among others, are in Nicosia (Cyprus), Rocca di Manerba del Garda (Lombardy) and Palmanova (Italy), or Dubrovnik (Croatia), which proved to be futile against attacks but still stand to this day.
-Unlike Venetians the Ottomans used to built smaller fortifications but in greater numbers, and only rarely fortified entire settlements such as Počitelj, Vratnik and Jajce in Bosnia.
+During the Renaissance era, the Venetian Republic raised great walls around cities, and the finest examples, among others, are in Nicosia (Cyprus), Rocca di Manerba del Garda (Lombardy), and Palmanova (Italy), or Dubrovnik (Croatia), which proved to be futile against attacks but still stand to this day.
+Unlike the Venetians, the Ottomans used to build smaller fortifications but in greater numbers, and only rarely fortified entire settlements such as Počitelj, Vratnik, and Jajce in Bosnia.